Vehrik/FarOut/Characters/3-Traits.md

     Effect is any Challenge your Character would normally be able to preform, but instead, it is treated as if it produced the Attempt score equivalent to the assigned Effect Challenge.
-You must designate exactly what the Effect entails, however the Effect cannot directly Damage or Injure the Target.
+You must designate exactly what the Effect entails, however the Effect cannot directly Damage or Injure the Target by virtue of itself.

-    For example, a Character may have a Trait that allows it to shoot a string of web of Integrity 2 out by 30ft.
+    For example, a Character may have a Trait that allows it to shoot a string of web of Integrity 2 out by 6 Zones.
 If this Trait was also given a Brawn-based Effect Challenge of 6 that's intended to allow the web to "grab" onto any surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 4 whenever it does encounter